 Use the hashtag #worldconcertday on 26 April for your social media post or live streaming performance.
-It is easy to take part as an artist and there is no need to sign up or register.
+There is no need to sign up or register.
 Everyone can be involved with all styles of music.
-Just grab your phone or laptop, play or sing something live, originals or covers, stream a recording, start a Watch Party, promote your talent, your single and album releases, your blog etc. Or share your favorite band, singer or song.
-Don´t forget to use the hashtag #worldconcertday and let us know in advance and we may feature you here and promote you around social media on the day.
-Look out for some surprise famous names who are taking part on the day.
-Join them!
+Share an artist or cause.
+Grab your phone or laptop and play or sing something live, perform originals or covers, stream a recording, start a Watch Party, promote your talent, your single and album releases, your blog etc. Or share your favorite band, singer or song.
+Check out some of the artists who took part last year below.
+Don´t forget to use the hashtag #worldconcertday - and let us know in advance so that we can feature you and promote you on social media.

-Katie Kittermaster´s 2020 tour with Boyzlife was pulled after 3 dates due to COVID.
-But she will be live for World Concert Day on the 26th!
+Katie Kittermaster´s nationwide Boyzlife tour was cut short by lockdown.
+But she was live for World Concert Day on 26 April 2020!

-Sweden´s Got Talent sensation Eva Jumatate and the producers will stream an exciting live event from lockdown for World Concert Day.
+Sweden´s singing sensation Eva Jumatate streamed a live performance from lockdown for World Concert Day 2020.

-Philippine celebrity and singer songwriter Jim Parades will perform live from Manila for World Concert Day on 26 April.
+The Philippine´s famous singer songwriter Jim Parades was live at World Concert Day 2020.

-Leanne will perform her popular Celine Dion Show
+Leanne performed her popular Celine Dion Show live

 A personal live performance from his home in Germany

-Don´t miss the world´s best Lady Gaga Tribute act!
+The world´s best Lady Gaga Tribute act!
+Live in lockdown!

-Here are two of our favorite recent online lockdown concerts...
+Here are our two favorite 2020 online lockdown concerts...

 HOW TO TAKE PART Ask your fans, friends and family to support you on the day and in the run up.
-Live events involving gatherings of people have been cancelled almost everywhere in the world and the 2020 event is online only.
-Your participation can be a short performance to your phone cam, a saved video, a sponsored activity, a video message, an Instagram post, a Twitter or Facebook video, a Watch Party, a link to your justgiving.com fundraiser, or any social media post.
+Live events involving gatherings of people have been cancelled almost everywhere in the world and the 2021 event may be online only.
+Follow on social media for updates.
+Your participation can be a performance on your phone cam, a sponsored activity, a video message, an Instagram post, a Twitter or Facebook video, a Watch Party, a link to your justgiving.com fundraiser, or any social media post.
 Anything goes.
 Use this opportunity!
 Remember to use the hashtag #worldconcertday to be noticed.
 We, and many others, will be watching and sharing and promoting participants.

-THE CAUSES The headline cause was originally Climate Crisis Awareness.
-This has now changed to the Global COVID-19 Virus Pandemic.
-You can support and promote, or raise funds for, any cause or charity of your choice related to this.
+THE CAUSES You can support and promote, or raise funds for, any cause or charity of your choice related to this.
 Be creative.
 Be inventive.
 This is a day for the music you love to do good.
 It is run by you, the people, not organised from the top down.
 Show what you can do!
 Use the hashtag #worldconcertday on 26 April.

 FOR CHARITIES Make sure that all your supporters who are also musicians know about this event, and encourage them to take part and support your charity or cause in the event.
 This is a valuable fundraising and awareness-raising opportunity for charities and organizations.
 It should not be overlooked as part of your promotions, advertising and funding strategy and activities.
 It is completely FREE for everyone to take part and benefit from this global one day event.
 Don´t miss this opportunity to raise funds and awareness for your charity or cause.